KiraboshiSys/go-sqs-worker/README.md

 ### Producer Configuration
 - **WorkerQueueURL**: Required.
 The URL of the SQS queue where worker messages are stored.
+- **WorkerQueueARN**: Optional.
+The ARN of the SQS queue where worker messages are stored.
+This is required if you use scheduled jobs.
+- **SchedulerRoleARN**: Optional.
+The ARN of the IAM role used by EventBridge Scheduler.
+This is required if you use scheduled jobs.
+- **SchedulerTimeZone**: Optional.
+The time zone used by EventBridge Scheduler.
+This is required if you use scheduled jobs.
 - **BeforeProduceFunc**: Optional.
 A function to execute before a message is produced.
 The default function does nothing.
 - **AfterProduceFunc**: Optional.
 A function to execute after a message is produced.
 The default function does nothing.
 - **RedisURL**: Optional.
 The URL of the Redis server for storing job processing status.
 This is particularly useful for tracking job-related data during processing, especially when used with [go-sqs-worker-viewer](https://github.com/mickamy/go-sqs-worker-viewer).